aroemers/mount-lite/doc/03-start-stop-options.md

 > This "up-to" behaviour is unique to mount-lite.
 > There used to be other options to influence what is started or stopped, but those turned out to anti-patterns and rarely used.
-> If you need more options though, have a look at the "extension point" section.
+> If you need more options though, have a look at the [extension point](05-extension-point.html) section.

 An example: